wangw469/wangw469.github.io/blog/20240102-turn-mac-mini-into-a-cd-player.md

 I want to enjoy music without any disruptions, including a GUI.

-So I decide to turn my daily computer(a mac mini) into a cd player.
+So I decide to turn my daily computer(a mac mini) into a CD player.

-I have an external CD burner connected to the Mac Mini, to make it a cd player, I need to implement these features:
+I have an external CD burner connected to the Mac Mini, to make it a CD player, I need to implement these features:

-* autoplay any CD I insert into external cd burner;
+* autoplay any CD I insert into external CD burner;
 * Control it by keyboard to:
   * skip forware/backward
   * Turn the volume up/down